Skip to content

 Browse Folders and Files Easily

-Open File Explorer (press Windows key + E).
-Look under ‘This PC’ on the left-hand side.
-You should see your mobile device listed there, just like a new drive.
-Click on it to see the internal storage and any SD card.
+Open File Explorer by pressing Windows key + E. Look under ‘This PC’ on the left-hand side.
+You should see your mobile device listed there, much like a new drive.
+Click on it to explore the internal storage and any SD card.
 You can then navigate through folders exactly as you would on your computer.
 You can look at photos, download folders, find documents, and much more.

 Manage Your Files Like Never Before